beplaya/glimr/README.md

  - Velocity is up = the team is working hard and is super smart
  - Velocity is down = the team is lazy and dumb

-I wanted to create a tool that uses real data to easily and plainly show the most truth surrounding velocity.
+GLIMR is a tool that uses real data to easily and plainly show the most truth surrounding velocity.
 GLIMR does this because it:

  - Gives insight into productivity and team/project health
     - When are people committing?